stephenwilde247/AthenaDiscordBot/README.md

    **Disclaimer this is not my channel its the first video i found to post here:** https://www.youtube.com/watch?v=aI4OmIbkJH8

+   If ever you need to change your token after the first use it will have created a token.txt file just replace the token in there with your new token.

    I will release documentation soon!